getpatchwork/patchwork/docs/development/installation.rst

 ^^^^^^^^^^^^^^^^^^^^

-An example for installing all these packages and the MySQL RDBMS on Ubuntu 15.04 is given below:
+An example for installing all these packages and the MySQL RDBMS on Ubuntu 20.04 is given below:

 .. code-block:: shell

-   $ sudo apt-get install python python-pip python-dev python-virtualenv \
+   $ sudo apt-get install python3 python3-pip python3-dev python3-virtualenv \
-       python-tox mysql-server libmysqlclient-dev
+       python3-tox mysql-server libmysqlclient-dev

-If you have an existing MariaDB/MySQL installation and have installed ``pip`` already/are using Python 3.5+ then you can install all packages using ``pip``:
+If you have an existing MariaDB/MySQL installation then you can install all packages using ``pip``:

 .. code-block:: shell